girlscript/winter-of-contributing/Machine_Learning/Unsupervised_Machine_Learning/ML_3_6_Contrast_between_k-means,k-medoids_and_Hierarchical_Clustering_(D).md

 1. Hierarchical clustering requires the computation and storage of an n×n distance matrix.
 2. For very large datasets, this can be expensive and slow.

+APPLICATIONS:

+- Personalization and targeting in marketing and sales.
+- Used in large scale DNA sequencing.
+- Fake news detection.

 ### K-means Clustering Vs K-medoids Clustering

 - Both K-means and K-medoids clustering are partitional algorithms.